Avasam/ptle-tools/Dolphin scripts/README.md

 6. In Dolphin, under "Scripts", click "Add new Scripts" and select `Scripts/Entrance Randomizer/__main__.py`.
 7. Enjoy and watch logs for errors 🙂

+### Features

+General:

+- Generation of Spoiler Log `.txt` file
+- Generation of Randomized Map `.graphml` file
+- Option to manually choose a seed, or to get a random seed

+Transitions:

+- Randomization of almost all basic transitions in the game
+- Option to manually choose a starting area, or to get a random starting area
+- Option to make all transitions 2-directional, or to allow 1-directional transitions
+- Option to skip both Jaguar fights entirely, or to keep them as normal

+Shaman Shop:

+- Randomization of Shaman Shop prices
+- Option to disable maps from the Shaman Shop, or to let them remain
+- Further options for Shaman Shop prices

 ### About the `.graphml` file

 In order to display the generated map take these steps: